metayeti/YABS.js/README.md

 ### 2. Adding variables to custom headers

 We can use variables with script headers, which may help us add dynamic data to the headers, such as versions and copyright information.
-The valuables for these values are extracted from JSDoc tags in the sourcefiles, which are typically the first thing in the source file.
+The values are extracted from JSDoc tags in the sourcefiles, which are typically the first thing to appear in a sourcefile.

 To begin, at the top of the JavaScript sourcefile, we will add something like this: